 In my last post, I discussed the best time to automate sales compensation.
 What if you could be up and running in only a few days even when implementing mid-year?
 That’s what happened when Zuora automated sales comp.
 Today, not only do their reps sell even after hitting quota; the company extracts more value from their existing CRM tools without additional investments.

 Also, headcount increased by 150% in the past year, which would have overwhelmed Zuora’s old manual processes.
 I’m pretty willing to bet most companies would like to implement sales comp automation as successfully as Zuora did, so here are some tips for a successful roll-out.
-It goes back to the Boy Scout motto, “Be Prepared.”
+It goes back to the Boy Scout motto, “Be Prepared.” ?

 One person needs to be the final owner so things don’t slip.

-● Get input from the sales force and document what works in the current process and where it could be more efficient.
+2. Get input from the sales force and document what works in the current process and where it could be more efficient.

 A phased approach will also help avoid scope creep.
-Users are less likely to embrace a roll-out that’s delayed or overly complicated.
+Users are less likely to embrace a roll-out that’s delayed or overly complicated. ?

 When solutions are easy to use, training time shouldn’t take too long.
 For example, Xactly Express customer HealthTech Holdings trained its sales team by tacking on a 30-minute presentation to their regular sales meeting.

 This is a side benefit of implementing sales comp automation—you’ll improve the purity of your data, and get more from the CRM tools you already have.
 A carefully planned implementation is more than worth it.
 Streamlined sales comp means sales enablement—a top b2b priority.
 The benefits include increased sales force retention, higher customer satisfaction, and better audit trails.